cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/profiles.md

 {{% warning title="Warning" %}}
-If you include the SSH keys of your profiles in the archive, after the profiles are imported, the SSH keys will returned in their original locations.
+Including the ssh keys of your profiles in the archive means that once the profiles are imported, the ssh keys will be put back in their original locations!
 {{% /warning %}}

 If `-o / --output-path` is omitted, the archive's name will be `cfy-